DLBPointon/APSB-coursework/README.md

 - BioModels website is still down.

-- Removed dumps to local files for end user assessment, due to the size of these files it wasn't possible.
+- Removed TSV dumps to local files for end user assessment, due to the size of these files it wasn't possible.